-For horses arriving earlier than Friday or outside equine entry gate hours, an individual will be available Friday, August 31 through Saturday, September 1 to check in horses at their stalls.
+For horses arriving earlier than Friday or outside equine entry gate hours, an individual will be available Friday, September 3, and Saturday, September 4 to check in horses at their stalls.
 This will occur between 11 a.m. and 1 p.m. each day.
 To have horses checked during this time, owners must sign up in the MFTHBA office.

-Horse owners should practice good biosecurity prior to, during, and following the event.
+Horse owners should practice good biosecurity before, during, and following the event.
 Below are some suggestions for preventing disease in your horses.
 These recommendations were adapted from the United States Department of Agriculture brochure “Biosecurity—The Key to Keeping your Horse’s Health.”

 At the show or trail ride:

 Bringing a horse home from a show or trail ride:

 “We want all the equine visitors to the World Show and Celebration to arrive and leave healthy,” shared Mark Mackie, MFTHBA President.
 “If the health status of your equine partner is in question, we ask that you consider all the other horses attending the event when making your decision to bring the horse to the showgrounds.”